 - Why We Are Bummed Communism Fell:The Old General: mumble change sides.

 Leland: I can't change sides, you silly old fart!
 There's no side to change sides to!

-Also the thinking behind Leslie's mobilisation of the normal toys.
+- Zerg Rush: The thinking behind arming toy vehicles.
+For the cost of one stealth bomber, General Leland can give you a million weapons platforms undetectable by radar.
+Later, this is the thinking behind Leslie's mobilisation of the normal toys.
 They may not be dangerous, but there are so many that Leland's war toys can't effectively target anything, and a few are able to deactivate the weapons by sheer chance.